-Our Confidentiality and Data Protection Policy and Practice
+Our Confidentiality and Data Protection Policy & Practice

 1. Controlling and Processing Data

-Under the General Data Protection Regulations (GDPR) 2018, organisations must identify who controls and who processes the data.
+Under the U.K. General Data Protection Regulations (U.K GDPR) 2021, organisations must identify who controls and who processes the data.

 Our Data Controllers determine what data / information to collect and how to collect it.
-At SMA Support UK, these decisions are made on behalf of our trustees by the Managing Director and the managers of the Support Services and Fundraising Teams.
+At SMA UK, these decisions are made on behalf of our trustees by the managers of the Support Services and Fundraising Teams.

 Our Data Processors process the data on behalf of the controllers.
-At SMA Support UK, all staff process data / information that will enable them to carry out their duties.
+At SMA UK, all staff process data / information that will enable them to carry out their duties.
 What they process will depend on their role.
-Other Data Processors are BlackBaud and Mail Chimp.
+Other Data Processors are BlackBaud, Mail Chimp and Survey Monkey.
 Data is stored on a secure server run by BlackBaud who are an industry recognised IT support organisation.
 Blackbaud run the system and provide security and updates so that our database system works effectively.
-Mail Chimp is a piece of external software that holds email addresses and supports the processing of our electronic newsletter and surveys.
-All the email addresses held on the software are secure and only available to specified employees of SMA Support UK.
+Mail Chimp and Survey Monkey are pieces of external software that holds email addresses and supports the processing of our electronic newsletter and surveys.
+All the email addresses held on the software are secure and only available to specified employees of SMA UK.

 You can see a summary of what we hold and a Data Flow Analysis Flow Analysis here: